Dynamic Linear Discriminant Analysis in High Dimensional Space: Numerical studies

 \subsection{Breast cancer study}

 Breast cancer is the second leading cause of deaths from cancer among women in the United States.
 Despite major progresses in breast cancer treatment, the ability to predict the metastatic behavior of tumor remains limited.
 This breast cancer study was first reported in \cite{van2002gene} where 97 lymph node-negative breast cancer patients, 55 years old or younger, participated in this study.
 Among them, 46 developed distant metastases within 5 years ($X$ class) and 51 remained metastases free for at least 5 years ($Y$ class).
 In this study, covariates including clinical risk factors (tumor size, age, histological grade etc.) as well as expression levels for 24,481 gene probes were collected.
 The histograms of the tumor sizes for both classes are presented in Figure \ref{figts}.
 Shapiro's normality test is used to test the normality of the tumor size with $p$-value $<0.001$ for class $X$ and $0.221$ for class $Y$, indicating that it might not be suitable to treat tumor size as one of the covariates to conduct classification using the LPD rule.
 On the other hand, as introduced before, Figure \ref{figgene} indicates that the gene expression levels for patients in the $X$ class and the $Y$ class vary differently as tumor size changes.
 We thus set the tumor size as the dynamic factor.
-For $i=1,\ldots, 97$, we use the $i$th patient as a test sample and the rest 96 observations as training samples.
-To simplify computation, we only use the 100 genes with the largest absolute $t$-statistic values between the two groups for discriminant analysis.
-The results of this study are reported in Table \ref{bc} and the misclassification rate of our DLPD rule is seen to be smallest among all the discriminant approaches we have used for comparison.
+For comparison, we also consider the LPD rule with or without including the tumor size as one of the covariates, denoted as ``LPD with $U$" and ``LPD without $U$", respectively.
+The intercept is chosen according to Proposition 2 of \cite{Maiqing2012}.
+For simplicity, we use the $p$ genes with the largest absolute $t$-statistic values between the two groups for discriminant analysis, and in our study we set $p=25, 50, 100$ and $200$.
+We randomly choose 92 observations as training samples and set the rest 5 observations as test samples.
+This procedure is repeated for 100 times.
+The mean misclassification rate and its standard deviation over 100 replications are reported in Table \ref{bc}.
+From the results we can see that no significant improvement is observed when the tumor size is included as one of the covariate in the LPD rule.
+However, when it is set to be a dynamic factor as in our DLPD rule, the misclassification rate of is seen to be reduced.